-The nitrocefin biochemical test is a sensitive technique for detecting beta-lactamase producing strains of N. gonorrhoeae, H. influenzae, Staphylococcus spp, Enterococcus spp and Moraxella (Branhamella) catarrhalis.
-Nitrocefin is the only reliable test for detecting beta-lactamase producing Enterococcus spp.
+The nitrocefin biochemical test is a sensitive technique for detecting beta-lactamase-producing strains of N. gonorrhoeae, H. influenzae, Staphylococcus spp, Enterococcus spp, and Moraxella (Branhamella) catarrhalis.
+Nitrocefin is the only reliable test for detecting beta-lactamase-producing Enterococcus spp.

 It provides the most sensitive test for most β-lactamases, exceptions being staphylococcal penicillinase and ROB-1, an uncommon plasmid-mediated enzyme of haemophili.
 Another chromogenic cephalosporin, PADAC, exists but is less sensitive and is not readily available.
-Rapid beta-lactamase tests can yield clinically relevant information earlier than an MIC or disk diffusion test.
+Rapid beta-lactamase tests can yield clinically relevant information earlier than a MIC or disk diffusion test.

 Although the test can be performed by using a nitrocefin solution, nitrocefin is very expensive, light sensitive, and not easily obtained.
 Most laboratories find it more convenient to use a commercially available nitrocefin test kit.

 - A 0.5 mM nitrocefin solution is prepared by dissolving 2.58 mg of pure powder in 0.5 mL of dimethylsulphoxide (DMSO) then diluting with 9.5 mL of 0.1 M phosphate buffer, pH 7.0.

 - This solution is stable for 10 days at 4°C in a foil-wrapped bottle.

 - Glass containers should be used, since DMSO degrades plastics.